huynguy-db/arcion-docs/content/docs/source-setup/Postgresql.md

 The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory.

-## I. Create a user in postgresql
+## I. Create a user in PostgreSQL

-1. Log in to postgresql client:
+1. Log in to PostgreSQL client:

     ```BASH
     psql -U $POSTGRESQL_ROOT_USER
     ```

-2. Create a user used for replication:
+2. Create a user for replication:

-    ```sql
+    ```SQL
     CREATE USER <username> PASSWORD '<password>';
     ```